biswa0808/thomaspernet/content/research/Proposal.md

 ## Methodology

 -   Level of analysis: city, industry and year.
--   pollution = quality + quality x status.
+-   pollution = quality + quality x status
 -   use the SO2 emission Urban Statistical Yearbook, published by China’s State Statistical Bureau to compute the level of pollution at the industry level:
     -   Environmentally extended input-output of China.
 [Data](http://www.ceeio.com/)
     -   quality is computed using price index and “Khandelwal index.